Loading...

 If you check the payload for the flow control step after it has run, you'll see that there's one payload for every batch created.
 For example:

 You can use the manual payload shape to define a static payload to be used for onward processing.
-For example, you might define an email template that gets pushed into an email connection, or you might want to test a process flow for a connector that's currently being by your development team.
+For example, you might define an email template that gets pushed into an email connection, or you might want to test a process flow for a connector that's currently being built by your development team.

 The maximum number of characters for a single payload is 100k.
 Anything larger than this may cause the process flow to fail.